Atmanirbhar Bharat: Make for the world

-Prime Minister Modi, during the 2020 Independence speech, said "make for world" should go together with 'make in India' and that the slogan "make for world" should be a key slogan like 'make in India' is.
+Prime Minister Modi, during the 2020 Independence speech, said "Make for World" should go together with 'Make in India' and that the slogan "Make for World" should be a key slogan like 'Make in India' is.
 A variation of the slogan is "Make in India for the world".
-Arvind Panagariya, the first vice-chairperson of NITI Aayog, said in an interview with Govindraj Ethiraj implementation of the slogan is a matter of optics and policy change.
+Arvind Panagariya, the first vice-chairperson of NITI Aayog, said in an interview with Govindraj Ethiraj that implementation of the slogan is a matter of optics and policy change.

-Indian diaspora

-Non-resident Indians and Overseas Citizens of India are an important part of the global nature of India's self-reliance.
-According to the government's messaging, Indians who live abroad are part of India's "brain gain" rather than a liability for India.
-The global nature of India's self reliance has "concern for the whole world's happiness, cooperation and peace".
+Under the Make for the World vision, India in 2025 became the top smartphone exporter to the U.S. for the first time, fueled by Apple's shift in manufacturing amid global trade realignments, overtaking China with a 240% year-on-year surge in shipments.

 Domestic commentary

-In the context of India, the concept "self-reliance" was first defined during the Nehru era.
-The concept of self-reliance has twice been re-defined; the first occurred during the prime-minister-ship of P. V. Narasimha Rao, and the second was during that of Modi.
-Author Romesh Thapar wrote in 1968; "Self-reliance demands the courage, the guts, to sacrifice something for the future.
-If no one does, there will be only one new export our current efforts will yield—brain and talent."
-In June 2020, India's Finance Minister Nirmala Sitharaman said; "At least don't buy Ganesha idols from China".
+In June 2020, India's Finance Minister Nirmala Sitharaman said, "At least don't buy Ganesha idols from China" after commenting on India's over-reliance on "non-essential" Chinese imports.

 Atmanirbhar Bharat has been called a re-packaged version or revival of the Make in India movement using new slogans such as "Vocal for Local".
-Opposition members have spoken about India enacting policies and building companies since its creation to make the nation self-reliant—Steel Authority of India (SAIL) for steel production, IIT for domestic engineers, All India Institutes of Medical Sciences (AIIMS) for medical science, Defence Research and Development Organisation for defence research, Hindustan Aeronautics Limited (HAL) for aviation, Indian Space Research Organisation (ISRO) for space research, Central Coalfields (CCL), NTPC and GAIL in the area of energy; criticising the advertising tactics.
-Some have re-phrased it as "Fend For Yourself" campaign; it has also been called "economic nationalism".
-It has been noted the phrase has been used so extensively that it has become "India's overarching national policy ... for growth and development".
-Unfinished reforms in the atmanirbhar Bharat agenda span from government reform to urban reform to civil service reform.
+Opposition members have spoken about India enacting policies and building companies since its independence to make the nation self-reliant—Steel Authority of India (SAIL) for steel production, IIT for domestic engineers, All India Institutes of Medical Sciences (AIIMS) for medical science, Defence Research and Development Organisation for defence research, Hindustan Aeronautics Limited (HAL) for aviation, Indian Space Research Organisation (ISRO) for space research, Central Coalfields (CCL), NTPC and GAIL in the area of energy; criticizing the advertising tactics.
+Some have rephrased it as "Fend For Yourself" campaign; it has also been called "economic nationalism".
+It has been noted the phrase has been used so extensively that it has become "India's overarching national policy for growth and development".
+Unfinished reforms in the Atmanirbhar Bharat agenda span from government reform to urban reform to civil service reform.

-Arvind Panagariya has criticised policies of self-sufficiency and protectionism as opposed to free trade in the context of India's past.
+Arvind Panagariya has criticized policies of self-sufficiency and protectionism as opposed to free trade in the context of India's past.